apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 In fact, at runtime, Baremaps merges all the queries of the configuration file into a single optimized query that produces vector tiles.

 In production, vector tiles are rarely served dynamically.
 Why is that so?
-First, a large blob store is much cheaper than a relational com.baremaps.osm.database to [operate](https://wiki.c2.com/?StorageIsCheap).
+First, a large blob store is much cheaper than a relational database to [operate](https://wiki.c2.com/?StorageIsCheap).
 Second, content delivery networks (CDNs) greatly improve web performances by caching static content close to the end user.
 Baremaps has been conceived with these lasting trends in mind.
 The following command produces a local directory containing precomputed static tiles.